kyoto skyline with a pagoda in the background

 It can get quite crowded in Kyoto – this is Fushimi Inari Taisha in November 2016.

-In winter and summer, Kyoto is going to be less full of tourists, but it will be rather cold in winter and sweltering hot, humid, and possibly rainy in summer.
+As I said, in winter and summer, Kyoto is going to be less full of tourists, but it will be rather cold in winter and sweltering hot, humid, and possibly rainy in summer.
 If the weather doesn’t bother you, it might be rather nice to visit in these seasons!

 Where to stay in Kyoto?